Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Literature Review

 \subsection{Methodological Approaches}

-Early audio abuse detection systems relied on handcrafted acoustic descriptors such as MFCCs, spectral statistics, and prosodic cues combined with traditional classifiers~\cite{rawat2023comprehensive,banuroopa2021mfcc}.
-While these methods can be effective in controlled settings, they typically transfer poorly across languages and domains.
-More recent work increasingly uses pre-trained speech encoders such as Wav2Vec~2.0, XLS-R, and Whisper, either as fixed feature extractors or as fine-tuned backbones.
-On datasets such as ADIMA and MuTox, these audio-native representations can match or exceed ASR-based cascades, which remain vulnerable to transcription errors and additional latency~\cite{sharon2022mada}.
+Early audio abuse detection systems relied on handcrafted acoustic descriptors combined with traditional classifiers~\cite{rawat2023comprehensive,banuroopa2021mfcc}, but these transfer poorly across languages and domains.
+More recent work increasingly uses pre-trained speech encoders such as Wav2Vec~2.0, XLS-R, and Whisper, either as fixed feature extractors or fine-tuned backbones; on datasets such as ADIMA and MuTox, these audio-native representations can match or exceed ASR-based cascades, which remain vulnerable to transcription errors and added latency~\cite{sharon2022mada}.

-Multimodal approaches combine acoustic and textual signals in an effort to capture both lexical and paralinguistic information.
-Frameworks such as \textbf{MADA} report gains over unimodal baselines~\cite{sharon2022mada}, and related work shows the value of explicit speech-text alignment for multilingual toxicity classification~\cite{liu24h_interspeech}.
-Other studies show that prosodic-only or acoustic-only cues can remain discriminative for abusive speech, even without transcripts~\cite{spiesberger23_interspeech}.
-Shared tasks such as DravidianLangTech@NAACL 2025~\cite{chakravarthi2025proceedings} further underscore the practical need for multimodal and multilingual moderation systems.
-Parallel work also addresses robustness and interpretability, including hateful segment localisation and evaluation under synthetic or adversarial perturbations~\cite{an2024explainable,ranjan2025synhate,ranjan25b_interspeech}.
+Multimodal approaches combining acoustic and textual signals report gains over unimodal baselines~\cite{sharon2022mada,liu24h_interspeech}, and prosodic- or acoustic-only cues alone can remain discriminative without transcripts~\cite{spiesberger23_interspeech}.
+Shared tasks such as DravidianLangTech@NAACL 2025~\cite{chakravarthi2025proceedings} underscore the need for multimodal, multilingual moderation systems, while parallel work addresses robustness and interpretability under synthetic or adversarial perturbations~\cite{an2024explainable,ranjan2025synhate,ranjan25b_interspeech}.